alexmarcel/alexmarcel/README.md

 ## 👨‍💻 About

 - 💻 Full-stack dev.
-- 🌐 Specializes in programming, vfx and system administration.
+- 🌐 Full-stack dev, vfx and system and network administration.
 - 🏠 Based in Kota Kinabalu - Tawau, Malaysia.

 ## 🤷‍♂️ Skills